pranta-protik/Hall-Management/README.md

 # Hall Management

 A Hall management system for Khulna University based on ASP.NET.
 It provides effective tools to manage all the important tasks needed in a university hall.
+It was developed as a part of my database course.

 Problem: Unable to start IIS Express Problem (if occur)